learn-academy-2023-india/india-lecture-examples/postgresql-intro.md

 ```

 ## First 10 instances showing only the name, continent, and region columns
+- LIMIT: keyword that restricts the number of instances returned by a query
 ```sql
 SELECT name, continent, region
 FROM country